There may be no more confusing car-care topic than that of tire treatments.

 What We Don’t Like

-- Although TriNova Tire Shine spray is water-based, it must be applied to completely dry tires and doesn’t play well with water spots that may be present from a freshly washed car.
+- Although the TriNova spray is water-based, it must be applied to completely dry tires and doesn’t play well with water spots.

 Summary

-If you really need a spray-and-walk-away application, TriNova should be on your hotlist of products to try.
-Although care must be taken to avoid overspray on your driveway, TriNova is easier to use than all but the classic foam-type aerosol tire-shine products.
-(We look at one of those types in our next mini-review).
+If you really need a spray-and-walk-away application, TriNova should be on your list of products to try.
+Although care must be taken to avoid overspray on your driveway, TriNova is easier to use than all but the classic foam-type aerosol products.

 Black Magic Bc23220 Tire Wet Spray

-As one of the fastest-drying products we looked at, Black Magic is the best choice when you’re trying to squeeze in a car detail on a busy weekend.
+As one of the fastest-drying products we looked at, Black Magic is one the best tire shine products if you’re trying to squeeze in a car detail on a busy weekend.
 No hours of waiting for a water-based dressing to dry.
 A fast dry time means less chance of the product flinging off onto your paint, too.

 What We Like